Susan Zellman, Interim Chair

 "I was in prison and you visited me." -- Matthew 25:36

-This year we recognized Justice Advocacy Day.
+Each year we recognize Justice Advocacy Day.
 The PC (USA) recognizes this day because we as a church believe it is imperative to our faith to seek justice and advocate for those whose voices are often silenced.
 We find this exhortation throughout the Bible, but especially from Jesus in Matthew 25 where he explicitly mentions visiting the imprisoned.
 In light of this, the Outreach Team has released a series of short videos on the prison system, which can be found below.
+We also just held a series of community conversations on the criminal justice system featuring key leaders (see photo above).

 The first short video with Chaplain Bo Welch explains different types of justice and is available below: